Kano analysis techniques made simple

 Final categories are a narrow view - All the information that's represented by the other votes doesn't contribute to the overall category because it's just based on a simple count.
 You lose any possible nuance.

-We try to solve the first two problems through two innovations in our Kano model tool:
+We try to solve the first two problems through two innovations in our Kano survey software:

 Statistically significant winners - We don't just count the votes in the responses, we look for a winner that is clearly in front of the pack, by using empirical rules of normal distribution.
 This avoids marginal winners.